 A temple dedicated to a politician?
 We are not really surprised.
 If we can have temples that worship Khushboo and Rajnikanth, then why not Sonia Gandhi?
 Greatly moved by Sonia Gandhi’s support in creating the new state of Telangana, the Congress leaders of the new district dedicated a temple to her.
 The main attraction of the temple is the idol of Soniaji.

 Bullet Baba Temple

 Absolutely one of its kind, the deity in this temple is a Royal Enfield Bullet.
 This temple has a unique backstory which is also rather tragic.
-In 1988, Om Singh Rathore was riding a bullet when he met with an accident on the Poli-Jodhpur Highway, near Chotila Village.
+In 1988, Om Singh Rathore was riding a bullet when he met with an accident on the Poli-Jodhpur Highway, near Chotila village.
 While Om Singh passed away immediately, his motorbike fell into a ditch.
 The police, after investigating the site, brought the bullet to the station, but the bike went missing and returned to the accident spot.
 Even after repeated attempts by the police, the bike always returned to the same ditch.
 This made villagers believe that the spirit of Om Singh Rathore lived on in the bike and they constructed a temple at the site.
 Bullet temple is frequently visited by people who wish to seek blessings for a safe journey.
 Quite ironic right?
 To get to the temple, try Savaari’s car hire in Ahmedabad.

 Kal Bhairav Nath Temple